No graph state is preparable in quantum networks with bipartite sources and no classical communication: Results

 where $\sigma_{i,j}$ denotes a state distributed between parties $i$ and $j$, $\sum_{\lambda}p_{\lambda}=1$, and the subscript $\lambda$ denotes the dependence of local operations on the shared random variable.

 Here, three remarks are in order.
-First, the local operation $\mathcal{E}_{i}^{\lambda}$ acts on $i$'s part of all $\sigma_{i,j}$, meaning that tensor products of $\mathcal{E}_{i}^{\lambda}$ and of $\sigma_{i,j}$ are taken with respect to different sets of subsystems; while the former is taken with respect to different parties, the latter separates states from different sources.
+First, tensor products of $\mathcal{E}_{i}^{\lambda}$ and of $\sigma_{i,j}$ are taken with respect to different sets of subsystems; while the former is taken with respect to different parties, the latter separates states from different sources.

 Second, we should expect the distributed states $\sigma_{i,j}$ to depend on $\lambda$ because the sources can be classically correlated as well.
 However, since we do not impose any restriction on the dimension of $\sigma_{i,j}$, one can get rid of this dependency by considering a Hilbert space of sufficiently high dimension \cite{PhysRevLett.125.240505}.